Food Challenges for the 21st Century

 There are many factors that combine to impact food availability and the access that people have to food.
 Food production is prominent among these factors but we can also feed more people if we distribute food more effectively and waste less food.
-Meeting this latter target requires that people change their food purchasing and utilisation habits.
-Of course there are many factors that have little directly to do with food (such as the state of the economy) and these factors can greatly affect who eats what and in what quantities.
-In addition to consideration of environmental effects on food production there is much concern over the deleterious effects of the food production system on the environment and we must work to make more food available in an environmentally responsible fashion.
+In addition there is much concern over the deleterious effects of the food production system on the environment and we must work to make more food available in an environmentally responsible fashion.

 In recognition of the importance of the challenges faced in providing food in a sustainable way, Lancaster University, in partnership with Waitrose, has developed a Professional Training Programme: Food Challenges for the 21st Century.

 Our programme will equip you with the specialist skills and knowledge to engage with the challenges of making and supplying enough food to sustain an active healthy lifestyle for a growing population.

 Taught at Certificate, Diploma and Masters level, our Postgraduate Programme is designed for people with an interested in the global food system and for professionals in the food supply industry.
 This exciting course explores important issues related to food security, including production, distribution, and waste.